Red Rock Canyon in Las Vegas (Directions, Hikes, Stops & Tours)

 Red Rock Canyon via Red Rock Casino, (Route #1)

-This route contains many points of interest and places to visit that include lesser-known trails, some small springs, and a local club property in Vegas that like to do their thing out where there is more elbow room in the desert (ie. Soaring Club).
-Read on and see what might interest you in taking this route to Red Rock Canyon.
-You may just find the exact trip you were looking for.
+This route contains several points of interest and places to visit along the way, including lesser-known hiking trails, some small springs, and a local club property in Vegas that likes to do its thing out in the desert (i.e. Soaring Club).

 Red Rock Casino Resort & Spa

-One of the first major things you will see on this route after being on Charlestson Blvd/SR-159 for a bit will be Red Rock Casino.
-As far as casinos go in Vegas, it may not be one of the biggest.
-Heck, it may not even be one you ever heard of before you thought of taking this trip to Red Rock Canyon.
-However, Red Rock Casino is quite a big deal.
-It’s a beautiful hotel and casino and worth stopping by if you’re passing.
+One of the first major things you will see on this route after being on W Flamingo Rd. for a bit will be Red Rock Casino.
+As casinos go in Vegas, it may not be one of the biggest.

 Gunsight Ridge Las Vegas